Zinabuf/GCIM/README.md

  Conducted a GWEIS to generate both additive and interaction polygenic risk scores (PRS).
 For analyses with a quantitative outcome, the input data must adhere to the same format required by the GxEprs framework

 **Qphen_disc.txt**: This is a .txt file containing the following columns in the specified order.
-Please note that the file does not have column headings.
+Please note that the file should not have column headings.
 Therefore, the outcome file `Qphen_disc.txt` will have the following essential column:

 FID